Pulp Summer Slam: Pulp Summer Slam 4

 For 2004's Pulp Summer Slam, there were many changes.
 One of which is the poster image wherein instead of wrestling concept, a Filipino version of Uncle Sam was replaced.
 The poster features Filipino rock legend Pepe Smith wearing top hat made of native material and Filipino flag uniform with a sign that says "I want you!
 Join the Pulp Summer Slam Army!"
 This festival was held in Amoranto Stadium on April 30, 2004, is the first time where tickets include freebies like beer, sodas, discount to T-shirts, and more.
 Having a solid concept other than the "wresting" idea gained support from sponsors and grew the audience back to 25,000 rock fans, after the modest success of Pulp Summer Slam 3.
-Band who performed were Stonefree, Grass, Kapatid, 6 Cycle Mind, Sugarfree, Twisted Halo, the Mongols, Urbandub, Sin, Powertools, Death By Stereo, Cakewalk, Imago, Bamboo, Moonstar 88, Chicosci, Drastic Intent, Pentavia and many more.
+Band who performed were Stonefree, Grass, Kapatid, 6 Cycle Mind, Sugarfree, Twisted Halo, the Mongols, Urbandub, Sin, Powertools, Death By Stereo, Cakewalk, Imago, Bamboo, Moonstar 88, Mortal Grudge, Chicosci, Drastic Intent, Pentavia and many more.